 4. Capture Emails

-Another very common use of an Unobar is for email capture.
+Another very common use of a site banner is for email capture.
 While this is a great way to ensure that your email opt-in is available throughout your website, opt-in rates are much lower for banners when compared to email pop-ups.
 If email pop-ups are not in your onsite marketing strategy, an Unobar is a great way to get some extra email signups.

 5. Offer Promo Codes